 Use the GROUP BY CUBE clause in a SOQL query to add subtotals for all combinations of a grouped field in the query results.
 This action is useful for compiling cross-tabular reports of data.
 For example, you can create a cross-tabular query to calculate a sum, an average, or another aggregate function and then group the results by two sets of values: one horizontally, the other, vertically.

-With API version 18.0 and later, you can use GROUP BY CUBE with aggregate functions, such as SUM() and COUNT (fieldName).
+You can use GROUP BY CUBE with aggregate functions, such as SUM() and COUNT (fieldName).